 It has two big disadvantages; it can to warp severely as it dries, so great care must be taken in stacking; and insects just love it.
 Poplar should never be used unless it is treated or painted, or else the woodworm will have a field day.
 However, it is reasonably resistant to rot, and as long as it is used with care, is a useful timber.
 It is cheap and plentiful, light and easy to handle.

 Unfortunately, poplar is usually grown individually, in long thin avenues, or as windbreaks along the edges of fields, and more rarely in plantations.
 Its presence in the beautiful valleys of central France is a great asset visually.
 However, this causes a problem when it is cut for timber.

 Wood is, along with stone and earth, one of the principal materials used in the construction of buildings, and particularly older buildings.
+The principal varieties used are oak, poplar and beech, known as hardwood in UK.
+Spruces and pines(softwood in UK) are also much used, especially in new-build.
 It is important to have some understanding of the nature of wood, its uses in the older house and some sympathy for its virtues as well as its limitations.

-Timber is used in a wide variety of applications, and the most important of these are the support structure for floors; the roof timbers and associated work; and the interior finishing timber.
+Wood is used in a wide variety of applications, and the most important of these are the support structure for floors; the roof timbers and associated work; and the interior finishing timber.
 Timber is also used in the construction of interior walls and in many areas in the construction of supporting walls.

 There are three timbers commonly found in older buildings in France, namely oak, poplar and pine.
 Other timbers are often found as parts of outhouses and sheds.

-Part Two in a series explaining where dampness in old buildings comes from and what you can do to combat it.
+Damp in your old house and how to deal with it.
+Part Two in a series explaining where damp in old buildings comes from and what you can do to combat it.
 Most of the advice is applicable anywhere.

 Before worrying about how to get rid of dampness that is already in the house, it makes sense to make sure no more can get it first.
 There are a number of important areas where unwanted moisture can make it into your house.
 The roof is the easiest to deal with so we’ll tackle it first.